 The first regional offices were opened in 1984 when both the German Länder and the British local authorities realised that it could be useful to represent regional interests in Brussels.
 The different regional offices have been set up with different aims in mind.
 The German Länder see their role as a political one; their aim is to represent the German states as distinct political entities.
 They are powerful bodies operating with a sizeable budget.
-Their British counterparts, on the other hand, represent local authorities, which have only a limited amount of political power and money.
+Regional representations from more centralized countries on the other hand, represent local authorities, which have only a limited amount of political power and budget.
 Their primary concern is obtaining EU funding, often working in partnership with the private sector.
-Most regional offices in Brussels are based on the German model, though the British approach also had an impact.

 THE REGIONAL CERTIFICATE